zenml-io/zenml/docs/book/mlops_stacks/artifact_stores/custom.md

 ---
-description: Extend ZenML to implement a custom Artifact Store
+description: How to develop a custom artifact store
 ---

 ZenML comes equipped with [Artifact Store implementations](./overview.md#artifact-store-flavors)